Mountain Creek Middle School

 - In-school suspension: The student sits in a timeout area to work quietly on homework.

-- District-level hearing: The student is sent to Jordan School District authorities to determine if he/she will be allowed to continue attending MCMS, attend a different school, and/or receive additional interventions.
+- District-level hearing: The student is sent to Jordan School District authorities to determine if he/she will be allowed to continue attending MCMS, attend a different school, or receive additional interventions.

 Dangerous Items Are not Allowed

-It is against the law to bring dangerous items to school.
-Consequences for doing so include suspension and police involvement.
+We want you to behave safely at school, so that you and others can learn.
+As a result, dangerous items are not allowed at school.
+In fact, it is against the law to bring or have dangerous items at school.
 Dangerous items include but are not limited to anything that physically harms people, such as:

 - Things that shoot objects, like a gun, firearm, slingshot, airsoft gun, etc.